 - Goal 1: The percent of all third grade students on track in reading will increase from 52% to 72% by June 2023, as measured by FAST. (view our progress towards this goal)

 - Goal 2: The percent of black male third grade students on track in reading will increase from 35% to 72% by June 2023, as measured by FAST. (view our progress towards this goal)

 - Goal 3: The percent of black male students earning a ‘B’ or higher in Algebra 1 by the end of 9th grade will increase from 17% to 35% by August 2023.
 (Click here to view our progress on this goal)

 SOCIAL EMOTIONAL LEARNING

 - A goal will be developed once a baseline measure for social emotional learning is determined.

-Much of the work of the district over the next few years will focus on meeting these goals, and DMPS staff will report to the Board on progress towards meeting each of these goals four times per year.
+Much of the work of the district over the next few years will focus on meeting these goals, and DMPS staff will report to the Board on progress towards meeting each of these goals three to four times per year.

 Our action plan to reach these goals can be found online, please click here.
 Current action plan updates by area are listed below: